amikos-tech/chroma-cookbook/docs/core/concepts.md

 ## Embeddings

-A representation of a document in the embedding model's latent space in te form of a vector, list of 32-bit floats (or ints).
+A representation of a document in the embedding model's latent space in the form of a vector, list of 32-bit floats (or ints).

 ## Metadata Segment